According to the 2020 Cyber-security Report by ISACA, 46% of enterprises experienced more attacks this year than the prior year.

 - File integrity monitoring

 - Malware scanning

 - Website firewall

 WordPress security is something to be taken seriously.
-As you can see, there are many techniques to harden your WordPress security.
+As you can see, there are many techniques to strengthen your WordPress security.
 To make sure that we never miss a step we religiously follow this WordPress security checklist.

-It is necessary to take some time, implement these best WordPress security best practices, and improve your website security.
+It is necessary to take some time, to implement these best WordPress security best practices, and improve your website security.

 No doubt, this WordPress security checklist is a huge task.
 However, if you haven’t done WordPress security assessment during the development phase, trust us, this will be worth the effort now.

 If you have any security questions related to your WordPress website security or this checklist, feel free to ask in the comments below.